 On May 18, 2014, "Somebody to You" featuring Demi Lovato was released as the fourth single from The Vamps' debut album, Meet the Vamps.

-In 2014, Demi Lovato became the face of Skechers footwear and partnered with Shazam for the Demi World Tour.
-She also launched her skincare line Devonne by Demi in December of the same year.
+In 2014, Demi Lovato was the face of the Skechers footwear brand.
+She also partnered with Shazam on the Demi World Tour in 2014 and launched her skincare line Devonne by Demi in December of the same year.

-In October 2015, Demi Lovato performed as the musical guest on Saturday Night Live and was featured on the re-release of "Irresistible" by Fall Out Boy.
+In October 2015, Demi Lovato performed as the musical guest on Saturday Night Live.
+Lovato was also featured on the re-release of "Irresistible", the fourth single from Fall Out Boy's sixth studio album American Beauty/American Psycho.

-On October 16, 2015, Demi Lovato's fifth album, Confident, was released and debuted at number two on the US Billboard 200.
+On October 16, 2015, Demi Lovato's fifth album, Confident, was released and later nominated for Best Pop Vocal Album at the 59th Annual Grammy Awards.
+It debuted at number two on the US Billboard 200, selling 98,000 album units in its first week, and was certified Platinum by the RIAA.

 On October 22, 2015, Demi Lovato released the music video for her R&B-infused song "Waitin for You" featuring rapper Sirah.